 10. Are fragments acceptable in professional writing?
 Surely not.: High school English teachers everywhere will cringe to know that fragments are quite common in professional writing.
 And since penning this piece in 2017, I’ve come to embrace them.
 Why?
 Because they can be quite a useful stylistic tool.

 9. The Leff 2021 midyear trend report: This interactive report encapsulates so much of our expertise: our ability to spot trends, identify white space, create striking designs and custom illustrations, draft a narrative, distill insights and findings.
-Stay tuned for this year’s trend report, set to land in the coming months.
+Stay tuned for future reports.

 8. Title case vs sentence case: What’s the difference?: This seems to be the question on the top of many people’s minds.
 As someone who has grown accustomed to using sentence case (see every title in this blog), title case feels aggressive, much like ALL CAPS.
 Do You Agree That Title Case Feels Like a Bit Much?
 To my eyes, it’s just one small step away from ~*~eXCesSive ENthUsiAsM~*~!